The Dominators: Broadcast and reception

 The BBC Audience Research Report for The Dominators showed that much of the sample dismissed the serial as unsurprising as it followed a known pattern, though a third felt that it was still inventive.
+In his last convention appearance before his death, Troughton agreed with the statement that The Dominators was "one of the dullest" Doctor Who stories.
+He criticised the Dominators' repetitive dialogue.

 In The Discontinuity Guide (1995), Paul Cornell, Martin Day, and Keith Topping wrote that the serial treated the issues of the time—like hippies and unilateralism—with "disdain", and the story was also "very dull".
 In The Television Companion (1998), David J. Howe and Stephen James Walker called the serial "a disappointingly lacklustre start to the sixth season".
 They found it hard for the viewer to care about the Dulcians but said the Dominators were "hardly amongst the best of the series' alien creations, [but] at least quite well realised on screen".
 In 2009, Mark Braxton of Radio Times described the serial as lazy in production with "hopeless" cliffhangers and a lack of audience identification.
 He wrote that the few small "saving graces" were the appearance of the Quarks and the pyrotechnics.
 Reviewing the serial for SFX, Ian Berriman gave The Dominators a rating of two out of five stars.
 He wrote that the plot did not have much and was "push-button and pedestrian", with the best thing being Troughton.
 DVD Talk's John Sinnott was more positive, giving the story three out of five stars.
 He criticised the "talky beginning" and non-frightening Quarks but felt that it was a "wonderful romp" due to the TARDIS crew.